microsoft/qlib/docs/component/rl.rst

 Nested Portfolio Construction and Order Executor
 ------------
 ``QlibRL`` makes it possible to jointly optimize different levels of strategies/models/agents.
-Take `Nested Decision Execution Framework <https://github.com/microsoft/qlib/blob/main/examples/nested_decision_execution>`_ as an example of, the optimization of order execution strategy and portfolio management strategies can interact with each other to maximize returns.
+Take `Nested Decision Execution Framework <https://github.com/microsoft/qlib/blob/main/examples/nested_decision_execution>`_ as an example, the optimization of order execution strategy and portfolio management strategies can interact with each other to maximize returns.

 Quick Start
 ============
-``QlibRL`` provides an example of an implementation of a single asset order execution task and the following is an example of the config file to train with ``QlibRL``.
+``QlibRL`` provides an example of an implementation of a single asset order execution task and the following is an example of the config file to train with QlibRL.

 .. code-block:: text

     simulator:
         time_per_step: 30
         vol_limit: null